Deyda/Evergreen-Script/README.md

 After the update, the Adobe service and scheduled task will be stopped and disabled.

 ### Adobe Reader DC
-Line 813 defines which package is downloaded (You can change the language in line 533 for non GUI start).
+Line 813 defines which package is downloaded (You can change the architecture in line 538 and the language in line 533 for non GUI start).

         English
         Danish